Artificial Intelligence for Urban Traffic Management and control

 Artificial Intelligence provides a range of approaches that can leverage the growing volume of available data, and the knowledge gained by traffic authorities in the past decades, to support urban mobility.
 The proposed line of research aims at designing and creating an autonomic urban traffic management and control framework, to anticipate and avoid environmental and mobility issues, and to maximise traffic flows and network use.

-I am a Reader in Artificial Intelligence at the University of Huddersfield.
+I am a Professor at the University of Huddersfield.
 My research is about real-world applications of Artificial Intelligence, with a focus on Traffic Control and Healthcare.

 Additional information on my website.